btlenny/Simon/README.md

 - Adding in a volume button
 - Adding a button that let's play choose the difficulty of the game, rather then always going to 14
 - Potentially add something a bit more fun for a rin message.
 Maybe a song or a graphic
+- Cleanup JS so that the button click animations are moved and called from my CSS